Skip to Main Content

 Neonatal jaundice..
 In Campbell DE.
 Neonatology for Primary Care

 Johnson KA, Maple BB, Brion LP.
-(2019, in press).
+(2020).
 Elk Grove Village, IL, American Academy of Pediatrics

 Renal disease..
 In MacDonald MG, Mullett MD, Seshia MMK.
 Avery's Neonatology: Pathophysiology and Management of the Newborn.